bridgedb/InteractionDB/README.md

 Interaction Bridge Database
 ==========================

-This is a java application to create a BridgeDB derby database to map identifiers of interactions from different databases to each other.
+This is a java application to create a BridgeDb derby database to map identifiers of interactions from different databases to each other.
 It has been created using the interaction mapping from Rhea (http://www.ebi.ac.uk/rhea/).
 The identifier from Rhea is mapped to identifiers from Enzyme Code, EcoCyc, MetaCyc, Macie, Reactome, Kegg Reaction, Unipathway, and Uniprot.
 This database can be used to